popskraft/auto-window-stickers/content/_index.md

   video:
     src: "/videos/video-main.mp4"
     poster: "/videos/video-main.jpg"
-    description: "Auto Window Stickers product showcase video featuring exterior and interior window stickers for car dealerships"
+    description: "Car Window Stickers product showcase video featuring exterior and interior window stickers for car dealerships"
     duration: "PT1M30S"
   text: >
     You know these.
 No dealership lot operates without them.
-Autodealer Window Stickers meet Monroney Label requirements and give vehicles a clean professional look.
+Car Window Stickers meet Monroney Label requirements and give vehicles a clean professional look.
 Made from tough coated paper, they install in minutes, survive sunlight, rain and pressure washing, and peel off cleanly with no residue.
 We offer a complete set of sticker variants including blank forms, custom-print templates, Buyers Guides and Addendums so your inventory stays compliant, organized and ready to sell.

 features:
   columns: